 Longer Periods Between Feedings: Formula is not as easily digested as breast milk so the baby may feel fuller longer.

-Stool Changes: Adding formula to the baby's diet may change the pattern, color and consistency of the stool.
+Stool Changes: Adding formula may change the pattern, color and consistency of your baby's poop.
 Formula stools are usually firmer and have a stronger odor.